doubleunion/arooo/README.md

   git pull --rebase origin master
   ```

-1. If Travis CI tests are passing, push to the `staging` environment
+1. If CI tests are passing, push to the `staging` environment

   ```
   git checkout master